ErikWegner/drupal_nagios/README.txt

 Configuration for Nagios
 ------------------------

-For each Drupal site that you want to monitor, you should add one entry in Nagios.

-An entry for a site will look like so:
+The exact way to configure Nagios depends on several factors, e.g. how many Drupal sites you want to monitor, the way Nagios is setup, ...etc.

+The following way is just one of many ways to configure Nagios for Drupal.
+There are certainly other ways to do it, but it all centers on using the check_drupal command being run for each site.

+1. Copy the check_drupal script in the nagios-plugin directory to your Nagios plugins directory (e.g. /usr/lib/nagions/plugins).

+2. Change the commands.cfg file for Nagios to include the following:

+   define command{
+     command_name  check_drupal
+     command_line  /usr/lib/nagios/plugins/check_drupal -H $HOSTNAME$ -u $ARG1$ -T $ARG2$
+   }

+3. Create a hostgroup for the hosts that run Drupal and need to be monitored.
+   This is normally in a hostgroups.cfg file.

+   define hostgroup {
+     hostgroup_name  drupal-servers
+     alias           Drupal servers
+     members         yoursite.example.com, mysite.example.com
+   }

+4. Defined a service that will run for this host group

    define service{
+     hostgroup_name         drupal-servers
+     service_description    DRUPAL
+     check_command          check_drupal!-u "unique_id" -T 2
-      use                 generic-service  ; Inherit default values from a template host_name           drupal-host-name
+     use                    generic-service
-      service_description Drupal
-      check_command       check_http!-u /nagios -A "Drupal" -t 2 -M 5 -s "nagios=status:ok"
+     notification_interval  0 ; set > 0 if you want to be renotified
    }

 Here is an explanation of some of the options:

--A "Drupal"
-  This is the user agent that Nagios will use when accessing your site.
-You should change this to the unique string that is unique for your installation, and set Drupal's settings accordingly.
+-u "unique_id"
+  This parameter is required.
+  It is a unique identifier that is send as the user agent from the Nagios check_drupal script, and has to match what the Drupal Nagios module has configured.
+Both sides have to match, otherwise, you will get "unauthorized" errors.

--t 2
+-T 2
+  This parameter is optional.
   This means that if the Drupal site does not respond in 2 seconds, an error will be reported by Nagios.
-Increase this if you site is really slow.
+Increase this value if you site is really slow.

--M 5
-  This means that the response from Drupal should be fresh and no more than 5 seconds ago.
-This will help determine if the site has stopped generating the status page.

--u /nagios
+-p nagios
+  This parameter is optional.
-  For a normal site, leave this unchanged.
-If you installed Drupal in a subdirectory, then change /nagios to /sub_directory/nagios
+  For a normal site where Drupal is installed in the web server's DocumentRoot, leave this unchanged.
+  If you installed Drupal in a subdirectory, then change nagios to sub_directory/nagios

--s "nagios=status:ok"
-  This is the reponse to look for on success.
-Do not change this part.

 To Do / Wishlist
 ----------------